centrahq/api-documentation/pages/05.api-references/05.graphql-integration-api/05.examples/01.dtc/docs.md

 If you specify `cancelAuthorization:true` to request a cancellation with the PSP and the request to the PSP fails, the order cancellation in Centra will still proceed.
 In such a scenario, a warning will be returned to the user, and a corresponding entry will be made in the payment history.

+[notice-box=readMore]
+In the case of asynchronous cancellation API (like Adyen Drop-in) cancel request will be followed by cancel webhook.
+In this case there would be 2 entries in the payment history: one of `entryType` `CANCEL_REQUEST` and final one for `CANCEL` after async webhook from PSP
+[/notice-box]

 #### Request

 ```gql